Milling is today a modern and continuous process with traditional skills

 • Brown - usually contains about 85% of the original grain, some bran and germ have been removed.

-More unusual flours such as buckwheat, sorghum and spelt are also increasingly common and many European mills can now blend bespoke flours for specific customers.
+More unusual flours such as buckwheat, sorghum and spelt flours are also increasingly common and many European mills can now blend bespoke flours for specific customers.

 Flour miling is a dry process that produces negligible waste